 To make the sponge, preheat the oven to 190 degrees celsius (170 if you’re using a fan-forced oven).
 Grease and line 6 x 20cm cake tins with baking paper.
 If like me, you don’t have 6 (who does), you’ll have to reline and bake the cakes in batches (which is perfectly okay).

 Using an electric handheld or stand mixer (with the paddle attachment), place the butter, sugar, flour and baking powder in the bowl and mix on low speed until it resembles a sandy breadcrumb texture.
 Whisk together the milk, vanilla and eggs then, with the speed still on low, gradually pour the liquid into the dry ingredients.
 Beat the batter until smooth and light – about 2 minutes.
-Divide the cake batter in between your lined tins (if you’re OCD like me you can weight it so they’re all even – I used 400g in each of my tins).
+Divide the cake batter in between your lined tins (if you’re OCD like me you can weight it so they’re all even – I used about 320g in each of my tins).
 Bake in the preheated oven for 20-25 minutes or until golden, springy to the touch and a skewer comes out clean.
 Allow the layers to cool completely before levelling them off by cutting off the tops with a bread knife.
 At this point I wrap the layers (usually with the base of the cake tin underneath to keep them steady) and freeze (or refrigerate) them overnight.
 Mix quickdry with edible gold lustre dust to form a thick paste and use a paintbrush to paint the unicorn horn, ears and eyes gold.
 Allow to dry.

 To make the unicorn horn, ears and eyes; roll an egg-sized piece of fondant into a long sausages which tapers off at both ends (so both ends are thinner than the middle).
 Bring the two ends together to form a loop then twist the loop to form a unicorn horn!
 Insert a wooden skewer down the centre of the horn and allow to dry overnight.
 For the ears, form two large triangles then round the edges off.
 Place the triangle in the palm of your hand to give it a curved shape and allow to dry.
 Pinch off two small pieces of fondant for the eyes, roll into sausages, flatten slightly and form into curves.